|

 pre-industrial, single-planet society discovered by a Loroi colonial

 team.
-Nibiren have a Stone Age hunter-gatherer tribal culture, though
+Nibiren have a Stone Age hunter-gatherer culture, though

 some have been taught basic agricultural skills by Barsam